rreece/rreece.github.io/essays/morals-of-poker.md

 What is done is done.
 You are never pot-committed to past bets, only to what you can win now.
-Learn from the past, but do not carry it into today's decisions.
+Learn from the past, but do not carry it into decisions you can make now.

 9. Everyone is full of shit